 I have research focus in two areas: Hydrothermal Systems and Ocean Acidification.
 My hydrothermal research focuses on dissolved gas in hydrothermal fluids.
 The fluids from black smokers, and from their less glamorous low temperature vents are full of volatiles, which are important both as energy sources for the unique ecosystems which thrive in these environments, but also in looking a questions of the links between the biosphere, the hydrosphere and the geosphere.
 On what time scale to they vary, and by how much?
 In order to answer these questions we need sensors that can measure these parameters with a better resolution than going out on a ship once a year or once every few years, and collecting a sample.

 In a slightly less exotic area, but one which will likely have very important implications in the coming decades, we are looking at what effects increased CO2 will have on the food webs of the ocean.
 Some phytoplankton like the coccolothophorid pictured above make calcium carbonate shells.
 These organisms are expected to be especially sensitive to changes in ocean chemistry brought about by increasing CO2 in the atmosphere.
 How will these cells react to increased carbon dioxide and how will their predators react?
 We're looking at these questions with the support of the National Science Foundation at Shannon Point Marine Lab.

 Graduate Students: I am currently advising two students.
 Cristina Villalobos is working on the effects of ocean acidification on the survival and development of pacific herring eggs/larvae.
-Tyler Tran is investigating the relationship between eelgrass density, residence time and CO2 drawdown in waters with varying intial CO2 levels.
+Tyler Tran is investigating the relationship between eelgrass density, residence time and CO2 draw down in waters with varying initial CO2 levels.
 I am not looking for any additional graduate students for 2016 or 2017.

 PhD and MS Chemical Oceanography, University of Washington; BS Engineering Geology, Stanford University